BackupTheBerlios/hjb-svn/trunk/docs/rst/list-session.rst

-This **GET** request generates a response whose body contains a list of the URIs of the session objects created by the session identified by URI at the root of the request's URL.
+This **GET** request generates a response whose body contains a list of the URIs of the session objects created by the session identified by URI_ at the root of the request's URL_.
 The command

   - always returns the URIs of any producers, consumers, browsers and durable subscribers created by the session.